 Check all bids to ensure that the required materials, permits, or other charges are included in the price.
 Sometimes subcontractors make pricing assumptions when the project specifications aren’t clear or complete.
-For example, a flooring contractor may include an allowance for carpet.
+For example, a flooring or roofing contractor may include an allowance for carpet.
 An allowance is a price set for budgeting purposes.
 If the actual product selected goes over the amount of the allowance, the customer is responsible for paying the difference.
 Compare pricing assumptions between contractors to ensure that everyone is using the same metric.
 This is especially important during inflationary periods when material prices frequently change.

 4. Ensure the correct plans are used

 Finally, you’ll want to compare bids to ensure that everyone bid using the latest plans and addenda.
 If a contractor noted that they are basing their price off a previous revision, or they aren’t recognizing a bid addendum, contact the contractor and ask them to revise the price to include the latest information.